bbauska/JS-Basics-Unlock/README.md

     to logical flaws in the code.
 Logical errors do not throw errors in the console but result in incorrect outcomes or behaviors.

-<h3 id="">11.3.2 The try\...catch Statement: Catching and Handling Errors</h3>
+<h3 id="">11.3.2 The try&#8230;catch Statement: Catching and Handling Errors</h3>

-JavaScript\'s try\...catch statement offers a structured approach to catching and handling runtime errors, preventing them from abruptly stopping script execution.
+JavaScript&#39;s try&#8230;catch statement offers a structured approach to catching and handling runtime errors, preventing them from abruptly stopping script execution.

 ![](./images/image290.jpg){width="15.430272309711286in"
 height="3.1050054680664916in"}

--   The •try\* block contains the code to be executed.
+-   The •try&#42; block contains the code to be executed.

--   The catch block is executed if any error occurs within the try\* block.
+-   The catch block is executed if any error occurs within the try&#42;
+    block.

--   The error \' object in the catch block can be used to access error details such as the message and stack trace.
+-   The error &#39; object in the catch block can be used to access error details such as the message and stack trace.

 <h3 id="">11.3.3 Using the finally Clause</h3>

-The finally\* clause can be added to a \'try\...catch\* statement to execute code after the try and catch blocks, regardless of whether an error was thrown or not.
+The finally&#42; clause can be added to a &#39;try&#8230;catch&#42; statement to execute code after the try and catch blocks, regardless of whether an error was thrown or not.
 This is useful for cleaning up resources or per-